laurajuliamelis/predictECR/README.md

 and

 **Sergi Mas Herrero**
-Accredited Researcher · Fundació Clínic-IDIBAPS Associate Professor · University of Barcelona
+Accredited Researcher · Fundació Clínic-IDIBAPS␣␣
+Associate Professor · University of Barcelona␣␣
 📧 sergimash@ub.edu

-📧 We welcome collaboration inquiries and suggestions to improve the tool.
+We welcome collaboration inquiries and suggestions to improve the tool.

 ## 📜 License